Investors Keep a Close Eye on Instructure Stock

 First, over the past year, Instructure has gained several new Canvas contracts.
 Most notably, they have managed to win over several large U.S. universities such as Tuffs, Georgia Tech, and the University of Colorado at Boulder, which previously contracted with other heavy weights on the learning management system market, including Blackboard.
 Instructure, Inc. also reported a stellar year on the international market, announcing big deals with Swinburne University of Technology in Australia (home to 24,000 students), the Catholic University of Minas Gerias in Brazil (home to 16,000 students), Centro de Integracao Empresa-Escola in Brazil (home to 36,000 students), and the International Institute for Management Development in Switzerland (home to 7,000 students).

 Second, Instructure, Inc, once best known for Canvas, continues to branch out with its new products, including Bridge, Arc, and in late July, Gauge.
-At the time of Gauge’s launch, Mitch Benson, the Vice President of Product for Canvas by Instructure, described Gauge as an “easy-to-use, scalable assessment platform that enables schools to create effective formative, interim and benchmark exams, deliver them to individuals or groups of students and use the data collected to directly influence instruction.”
+At the time of Gauge’s launch, Mitch Benson, the Vice President of Product for Canvas by Instructure, described Gauge as a user-friendly assessment tool.
 With Gauge, Instructure is evidently tapping into contacts they already have acquired through their developing work with Canvas.

 Third, consistent with previous years, Instructure, Inc. continues to rank high as a great place to work.
 Indeed, in 2017, Instructure, Inc. ranked number 280 on Deloitte’s Technology Fast 500™ list.